 Moorfields has successfully implemented key actions outlined in NHS England’s green plan guidance on medicines.
 We eliminated desflurane from anaesthetic use in 2022, followed by the complete discontinuation of nitrous oxide in anaesthetic procedures at our City Road site in 2025.
-Furthermore, we transitioned surgical cryotherapy from nitrous oxide to carbon dioxide, which has a nearly 300 times lower global warming potential.

 The Moorfields medical retina service, with support from pharmacy and infection prevention and control, has led a pioneering sustainability project with the potential to significantly reduce the carbon footprint and plastic waste associated with eye care via eye drops.

-The three-week pilot involved transitioning 953 patients from single-use minims to multi-use bottles, alongside comprehensive training for technicians and nurses on proper handling and administration techniques.
-The results were promising and once implemented across all medical retina satellite sites, this is projected to result in the avoidance of 67.6 kg of plastic waste, 141.89 kg CO₂e, and savings of £86,953.93 annually.
+training for technicians and nurses on proper handling and administration techniques.
+The results were promising and once implemented across all medical retina satellite sites, this is projected to result in the avoidance

-Action | KPIs |
+| Action | KPIs |

-Reduce waste from medication | |
+| Reduce waste from medication | |

-Reduce plastic waste by transitioning to multi-dose eyedrops. |
+| Reduce plastic waste by transitioning to multi-dose eye drops. |

 |